Skip to main content

 Transaction creation and signing

-You open the wallet app on your phone and scan the coffee shop's QR code that contains the recipient on-chain address.
-The wallet app constructs a transaction that transfers 10 SUI from your Sui address to the coffee shop's address.
+You open the wallet app on your phone and scan the coffee shop's QR code, which contains the recipient onchain address.
+The wallet app constructs a transaction that transfers 5 SUI from your Sui address to the coffee shop's address.
 You review the transaction details and approve it.
-The wallet app then signs the transaction with your private key and submits it to a full node.
-The full node broadcasts the transaction to all validators in the network.
+The wallet app then signs the transaction with your private key and submits it to a full node, which forwards it to a validator.

-Certification and execution
+Sequencing and execution

 Checkpoint inclusion